C84.io

 • Access Governance: Strict auditing of who has access to the model, who can view the underlying data, and who possesses the authority to influence the system's parameters or outputs.

-• The Actuator: You must actively "tend" (pflegen) the stack.
+• The Actuator: You must actively tend the stack.
 This is not a static setup but an ongoing requirement to maintain the environment so that it remains under administrative control.

-• Termination Power: Architects must retain the capacity to terminate processes immediately or delete specific results/data sets if the system deviates from the "abgegrenzten Umgebungen" (contained environment).
+• Termination Power: Architects must retain the capacity to terminate processes immediately or delete specific results/data sets if the system deviates from the contained environment.

 By adhering to these rules, the architect ensures that even a sophisticated AI stack remains auditable and destructible at any point in its lifecycle.